emrgnt-cmplxty/fermi/docs/0.old/contracts/sandbox.md

 sidebar_label: Test in Sandbox
 ---

 Once you've written some awesome contracts and performed a few unit tests the next step is to see how your contracts will behave on a real node.
-Axion Sandbox is the perfect solution for this as it includes all components of a live `testnet` node but runs locally on your machine.
+Fermi Sandbox is the perfect solution for this as it includes all components of a live `testnet` node but runs locally on your machine.
 Additionally, it provides features such as patching blockchain state on the fly and fast forwarding in time that makes certain tests easier.

 <blockquote class="info">
 <strong>Coming from Ethereum?</strong><br /><br />

-If you're familiar with the `ganache` and `truffle` tools commonly used in Ethereum, then Axion Sandbox will be familiar to you.
+If you're familiar with the `ganache` and `truffle` tools commonly used in Ethereum, then Fermi Sandbox will be familiar to you.
 It has similar functionality to the common Ethereum development workflow of:

 - Writing e2e test in JavaScript
 - Start a local `ganache` node